manfangllc/hatchtrack-web-api/API.md

 ### Input
 **hatchUUID**: The 128 bit UUID of the Hatch.
 ### Output
+**startUnixTimestamp**: The UTC Unix timestamp value at which the Hatch was registered.
 **endUnixTimestamp**: The UTC Unix timestamp value at which the Hatch will end.
 **measureIntervalMin**: Period in minutes which a Peep will perform an environmental reading for the Hatch.
 **temperatureOffsetCelsius**: Calibration offset in degrees celsius to apply to measurements taken by a Peep for this Hatch.